If you are about to embark on your Navy sailor career, you might wonder what happens after Navy boot camp graduation.

 What Happens After A School?

-After Navy A School, you have the option to take ten days of leave before you head to your first permanent duty station.
+After Navy A School, you have the option to take 10 days of leave before you head to your first permanent duty station.

-However, there are some situations where you have more leave, especially if you are going overseas.
+However, there are some situations when you have more leave available, especially if you are going overseas.

 There are several duty options and locations after A School.

-Also, different deployment schedules depend on your rate and rating.
+Also, different deployment schedules depend on your rating.

 For instance, some sea/shore rotations have a number such as 36/36.
 This means you have 36 months of sea duty and 36 months onshore.

-The 36/36 rotation is standard, but remember, many ships and submarines spend their time docked.
-Therefore, you are not necessary on the open water the whole time.
+The 36/36 rotation is standard, but remember, many ships and submarines spend a good deal of time docked.
+Therefore, you are not necessarily on the open water the whole time.

 Some sailors, depending on their job, have a different rotation based on Navy needs.